Brown bin collections in Derby are set to change!

 Materials from garden and food waste are a hugely valuable resource and can be turned into fresh compost in just a couple of months.

-This change to the Garden Recycling Scheme is subject to Cabinet approval on Wednesday 14th November.
+Update: This change to the Garden Recycling Scheme was approved by Cabinet on Wednesday 14th November.

 When will collections start and how can I register?